-‘General Hospital’ Spoilers: GH Casting Call For New Sonny Love Interest
+‘General Hospital’ Spoilers: ‘GH’ Casting Call For New Sonny Love Interest

 Sonny’s Future Love Interest?

-The first General Hospital casting call went out in early February for a Middle Eastern female for a recurring role set to start sometime in March according to General Hospital news from Soap She Knows.
-Just after the General Hospital casting announcement, the above tweet posted.
+The first General Hospital casting call went out in early February for a Middle Eastern female for a recurring role set to start sometime in March according to General Hospital news from She Knows.
+Just after the General Hospital casting announcement, the tweet above was posted.

 In that tweet, someone with access to General Hospital info said the actress read with Rebecca Herbst.
 But then more General Hospital secrets spilled.
 A script from an audition leaked for a female character named Martina who, judging by the General Hospital audition, will be Sonny’s love interest.